 Other asset classes include commodities, real estate or property, currencies, futures and other derivative instruments.

-Understanding asset classes, and their characteristics, is important because they are the foundation of an asset allocation strategy.
+Understanding asset classes, and their characteristics, is important because they are the foundation of a good asset allocation strategy.

 Why Is Asset Allocation Important?